JohnColomo/colomoj/README.md

 **Obsessed (in a healthy way) with hacking**—tearing apart systems, finding vulnerabilities, and pushing the limits of cybersecurity.
 Every exploit, every cracked hash, every bypass fuels the fire.
 This isn’t just tech—it’s the thrill of the hunt.
+SMBv1
+PrintNightmare ill find you and when i do ill squash you like the bug you are

 <!---
 colomoj/colomoj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.